ltzheng/formal-methods-ustc/README.md

 # formal-methods-ustc

-Asssignments for the Formal Methods course at University of Science and Technology of China.
+Formal Methods course at University of Science and Technology of China.

 ## SAT Solver

 ### N Queens

 ### Arithmetic in SAT

+## NuSMV